MagazzuGaetano/Weather-Classifier/README.md

 # Weather-Classifier
-A Pytorch Classifier for fog/rain/snow/no weather degradation
+A Image Classifier for fog/rain/snow/no weather degradation